 We have a key machine available to make copies of keys efficiently and at less cost to owners and tenants.

 Our focus is in the residential market.
 We manage single family, duplexes, townhomes, small apartment communities of under 75 units.

 We do have larger properties of 75 units and up.
 We have separate requirements regarding these properties and specialized fees and procedures.

-We also manage small single unit commercial properties.
+We also manage small single and multi-unit commercial properties.